ChenDelong1999/my-academic-website-2023/content/_index.md

     id: music
     content:
       title: Music 🎻
-      subtitle: '<br>Delong is passionate about music.
+      subtitle: '<br>Delong is passionate about music！
       <br>
       He was awarded a violin performance diploma from the {{< staticref "http://en.ccom.edu.cn/" "newtab" >}}Central Conservatory of Music{{< /staticref >}} (中央音乐学院).
       <br>He served as the leader of the Hohai University Symphony Orchestra during 2019-2020.